-The shack and tower with antenna farm
+The shack and tower soon after construction

 The ground system is a critical part of the radio shack for protection against electrical shocks, protection against lightning and control of RFI.
 On the wall behind the benches runs a 10 foot 3/4″ copper pipe for ground connections.
 It is connected with #4 copper wire to the external ground system just through the wall behind the benches where it is bonded to: 1) the tower ground system; 2) the electrical ground system; and 3) the shack external ground system composed of 6 ground rods spaced on 3 sides of the shack.
 Radio equipment, auxiliary equipment, computer and audio equipment are connected with short heavy copper wires to the copper pipe using standard copper pipe ground clamps.
-MFJ cable feedthrough panels mounted in the wall are connected directly to the ground system and are equipped with lightning arrestors for the antenna coaxes and the rotor control cable.
+MFJ cable feedthrough panels mounted in the wall are connected directly to the ground system and are equipped with lightning arresters for the antenna coaxes and the rotor control cable.

 A comfortable radio shack is a must.
 A Mr Cool Do-It-Yourself mini-split HVAC unit was installed in 2020.
 This is an 18,000 BTU unit and provides plenty of cooling power for hot summer days as well as heating in mild to moderate cold.
 The space high on the end wall was convenient to avoid using equipment and operating space.
 It can be controlled and monitored over the Internet.
 Installation of this unit can be done without any specialized equipment such as vacuum pumps, gas pressure gauges,….
 It comes charged with refrigerant and with fairly simple instructions.
 It came up with no problem after carefully following the instructions, but it take a number of steps to install.
 With the fan set to low and the louvers directed upwards, the unit is very quiet with only a very gentle breeze, but easily keeps the shack comfortable.